Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Related Work

-\paragraph{Prioritized experience replay.} Experience replay~\citep{lin1992self} enhances data efficiency in online RL by reusing past experiences. \YC{Can remove this if lacking space: Traditional experience replay methods select experience transitions randomly from a memory buffer, sampling at a uniform rate without regard to their importance.} Priority Experience Replay (PER)~\citep{schaul2015prioritized} introduces prioritization based on temporal difference (TD) error to ensure that impactful experiences are used more frequently, and has proven effective in a variety of settings~\citep{hessel2018rainbow, jaderberg2016reinforcement, nair2018overcoming, oh2021model, saglam2022actor, tian2023learning, wang2016dueling, yue2023offline}.
-Alternative prioritization strategies have been explored, such as prioritizing transitions based on expected return~\citep{isele2018selective} or adjusting sample importance based on recency~\citep{fedus2020revisiting}.
-Existing research predominantly focuses on either purely online or offline applications of PER.
-Our research distinctively integrates the advantages of both online and offline data in an innovative way. \fix{\citet{eysenbach2020off} apply a density ratio to the reward instead of weighting the samples.} The most relevant studies to ours include \citet{sinha2022experience} that uses the density ratio between off-policy and near-on-policy state-action distributions as an importance weight for policy evaluation, and \citet{lee2022offline} that employs density ratios to select relevant samples from offline datasets. \fix{Our method differs by not only using the density ratio to assess the ``on-policyness'' of the data but also by considering the confidence-aware advantage value to determine how much the data can contribute to enhancing policy improvement.}
+{\bf Prioritized experience replay.} Experience replay~\citep{lin1992self} enhances data efficiency in online RL by reusing past experiences.
+PER ~\citep{schaul2015prioritized} introduces prioritization based on temporal difference (TD) error to ensure that miscalibrated $Q$-values are corrected more frequently, and has proven effective in a variety of settings~\citep{hessel2018rainbow, jaderberg2016reinforcement, nair2018overcoming, oh2021model, saglam2022actor, tian2023learning, wang2016dueling, yue2023offline}.
+Alternative prioritization strategies have been explored, such as prioritizing transitions based on expected returns~\citep{isele2018selective} or adjusting sample importance based on recency~\citep{fedus2020revisiting}. {\citet{eysenbach2020off} apply a density ratio to the reward instead of weighting the samples.} These works predominantly focus on either purely online or purely offline applications of PER.
+In contrast, our approach uniquely integrates the strengths of both online and offline data.
+The most relevant studies to ours include \citet{sinha2022experience} that uses the density ratio between off-policy and near-on-policy state-action distributions as an importance weight for policy evaluation, and \citet{lee2022offline} that employs density ratios to select relevant, on-policy–like samples from offline datasets.
+However, existing methods fail to account for a critical factor—the potential of data (e.g., its advantageousness and informativeness) that fundamentally shapes policy improvement.